Bingerma/BadgerCourseServer/README.md

 The data base itself is not provided in this repo for security reasons.
 ## Contact
 For any questions/issues/suggestions, please email at badgerCourseRelease@gmail.com
+## Note
+The api returns a field term, which is static.
+This value is not dynamically feteched, thus needs to be manually updated each semester.